yshirodkar/TopRecordsFinder/README.md

 1. topResultFinder.cls should go in apex classes.
 2. accountPage.page, boxTracker.page should go in apex page
 3. jquery lib file should go in static resource file

+### Implementation
+Enable VF for standard layout:
+1. Go to Setup.
+2. On the Quick Search look for "Buttons, Links, and Actions" under the lead object.
+3. Look for "View" and edit.
+4. Select for Override View: leadPage and Save.